BNLNPPS/BNLNPPS.github.io/_misc/jekyll-beginners.md

 At this point, pushes are allowed for site developers.
 A pull request/approval process may be put in place later if needed.

+## Preview builds with Netlify

+A 2025 update: [Netlify](https://www.netlify.com/) is a service that can be used to preview your changes to the site without needing to install Jekyll locally.
+It can be set up to automatically build the site from the GitHub repository and provide a preview URL.
+You can set up a personal account for free and have it build previews of your PRs.
+You may have to tweak your Gemfile to have Ruby build correctly (as always necessary with Ruby).